zzhangjii/learning-library/db-devops/CloudNative100.md

 - Create Product Issues
     - Create Issues for MySQL Database Microservice
     - Create Issues for REST Service Microservices
-    - Create Issues for Twitter Feed Marketing UI
+    - Create Issues for Alphaoffice Marketing UI
 - Create Agile Board and initial Sprint
 - Add Issues to Sprint

 ## Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

-# Create Twitter Feed Marketing Project
+# Create Alphaoffice Marketing Project

 ## Create Developer Cloud Service Project